 The exact value depends on various factors, such as the wavelength of emission, the star formation history (SFH), and the stellar population synthesis (SPS) model assumed.

 Traditional methods relying on these SFR indicators usually require measuring the H$\alpha$ and UV luminosities of individual galaxies simultaneously from flux limited surveys.
 Such measurements are expensive and likely susceptible to issues like selection bias that preferentially selects galaxies experiencing an ongoing burst of star formation \citep{Dominguez_2015,Faisst_2019,Sun_2023}.
-Meanwhile, measuring $L_\mathrm{H\alpha}/L_\mathrm{UV}$ (where $L_\mathrm{UV} = \nu L_\mathrm{\nu}$ for individual galaxies is the UV luminosity per logarithmic frequency) alone is insufficient to probe the time variability of the SFR, whereas characterizing the joint distribution of $L_\mathrm{H\alpha}$ and $L_\mathrm{UV}$ with a large galaxy sample can be a lot more informative \citep{Sparre_2017}.
+Meanwhile, measuring the mean ratio $L_\mathrm{H\alpha}/L_\mathrm{UV}$ (where $L_\mathrm{UV} = \nu L_\mathrm{\nu}$ is the UV luminosity per logarithmic frequency) alone for a limited sample of galaxies is insufficient to probe the SFR variability because it can be very sensitive to complications such as dust attenuation, whereas characterizing the joint distribution of $L_\mathrm{H\alpha}$ and $L_\mathrm{UV}$, especially its width, with a large galaxy sample can be a lot more informative \citep{Sparre_2017, Emami_2019}.
 These limitations together make an extensive, mass-complete study of bursty star formation in galaxies of different properties at different cosmic times challenging.